 Haircuts and hairstyle maintenance have always been things I have...dreaded.

 In my mental chamber of horrors lurk bad haircuts, bad hair days, “oops-my-bad-I-just-woke-up” hair—which is why I went about with a shaved head during my junior years in high school.
-This way, I didn’t have to worry about anything to do with hair.
+That way, I didn’t have to worry about anything to do with hair.

 Now, to avoid this education-depriving ritual, I keep my hair short, which means I frequently need to get haircuts.